jessepav/lacygoill-wiki-backup/shell/shell.md

 ## What happens if I use one of these commands, but my command output contains 24 words?

-`$ pr` will format the first 12 words in a page, then format the 12 next ones in a second page.
+`pr(1)` will format the  first 12 words in a page, then format  the 12 next ones in a second page.
 The  two pages  will  appear next  to  each  other, which  will  give the  false impression that there's a single page.